haneylab/Welcome/Getting_Started_With_Bugaboo.md

 a group for sharing data within UBC (``ubc``), and if you've got it setup with WestGrid support, our lab group (``wg-haney``).

 Being in the ``wg-haney`` group means that you have permission to see what's in everybody else's home folder.
 For example, running the command
 ``ls /home/melnyk`` will let you see what's in my folder.
 Give it a shot - you should be able to see the directories and files in my home folder.
-Anybody outside of ``wg-haney`` would get a permission denied error message trying to do this.
+Anybody outside of ``wg-haney`` would get a "permission denied" error message trying to do this.

 ##### Understanding file ownership and group associations